 All staff are made aware of the indicators of sexual exploitation and all concerns are reported immediately to the DSL.
 Child Sexual Exploitation (proceduresonline.com)

-g) Criminal Exploitation of Children
+Criminal Exploitation of Children

-Criminal exploitation of children is a geographically widespread form of harm that is a typical feature of county lines criminal activity and includes drug networks or gangs groom and exploit children and young people to carry drugs and money from urban areas to suburban and rural areas, market and seaside towns.
+Criminal exploitation of children is a geographically widespread form of harm that is a typical feature of county lines criminal activity and includes drug networks or gangs grooming and exploiting children and young people to carry drugs and money from urban areas to suburban and rural areas, market and seaside towns.
+See Appendix A for further details